criblio/appscope/website/src/pages/docs/installing.md

 ### Get AppScope

-You can download as a binary to run on your Linux OS, or as a container.
+You can download AppScope as a binary to run on your Linux OS, or as a container.

 #### Download as Binary